98emre/Lagalt-Frontend/README.md

 ### Deployment To Vercel (To Test The Application Yourself)
 Here is a link to the deployment in Vercel, feel free to log in as any of the users above to explore every functionality: [Vercel Deployment](https://lagat-frontend.vercel.app/)

+**NOTE:** Cookies can interrupt the Vercel run, if you have a white screen in running the link above, right click it and run in private / incognito mode.

 ## Installation Guide
 If you want to run the project locally, follow these steps down below:
 1. Install NPM and Git Bash if you haven't already.